TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 - :php:`validate($value)`
 - :php:`getOptions()`

-Obviously, the main method is `validate`, which is called by the framework.
+The main method is `validate`, which is called by the framework.
-The value which is to be validated is passed along said method and it's the validator's job to check if that value is valid.
+The value which is to be validated is passed along to said method and it's the validator's job to check if that value is valid.

 .. note::